gbmhunter/blog/content/pcb-design/component-packages/sc-74a-component-package/_index.md

 type: page
 ---

 `SC-74A` is a JEITA designator for a variant of the `SOT-23` package.
-See the {{% link text="SOT-23 Component Package page" src="../sot-23-component-package" %}} for more information.
+See the [SOT-23 Component Package page](../sot-23-component-package) for more information.